The Song of Achilles: Plot

 The book is narrated by Patroclus, the son of King Menoetius.
 He is presented as a potential suitor to Helen of Troy.
 He is then obliged to take a blood oath in defense of her marriage to Menelaus.
-After Patroclus accidentally kills the son of one of his father's nobles, he is exiled to Phthia, where he meets Achilles, the son of Phthia's king, Peleus, and the sea nymph Thetis.
+After Patroclus accidentally kills the son of one of his father's nobles after said son attacked him, he is exiled to Phthia, where he meets Achilles, the only son of Phthia's king, Peleus, and the sea nymph Thetis.
 They become close friends, and Patroclus develops feelings for Achilles.
 Convinced that a mortal of low status is an unsuitable companion for her son, Thetis attempts to separate the pair by sending Achilles to train under Chiron.

 Patroclus thwarts the plan by running away to join Achilles on Mount Pelion.
 As he matures, he struggles to hide his deepening attraction to the demigod.
-Achilles reciprocates and they start having sex, establishing their romantic relationship.
+Achilles reciprocates and they have sex, establishing their romantic relationship despite Thetis' attempts to separate them.
 Soon the Mycenaean king, Agamemnon, calls on the various Achaeans to join his military campaign against Troy, whose prince Paris has kidnapped his brother Menelaus's wife, Helen.
-As a prophecy foretells that Achilles will die in Troy after the death of the Trojan prince Hector, Thetis hides Achilles on Skyros in the guise of a woman in the court of King Lycomedes; she forces him to marry Lycomedes's daughter Deidamia, who later bears Achilles's son Neoptolemus.
+As a prophecy foretells that Achilles will die in Troy after the death of the Trojan prince Hector, Thetis hides Achilles on Skyros in the guise of a woman in the court of King Lycomedes; she forces him to marry Lycomedes's daughter Deidamia, who later bears Achilles's son Neoptolemus, also known as Pyrrhus.

 Patroclus follows Achilles to Skyros, where they live until they are discovered by Odysseus and Diomedes.
 Patroclus is obligated to join the war in Troy as a result of his blood oath, while Achilles joins after vowing that he will never fight Hector in order to avoid his prophesied death.
 Upon joining the Achaean forces, tensions escalate between Achilles and Agamemnon: first when Agamemnon sacrifices his daughter Iphigenia in order to appease Artemis and later when Achilles takes the Trojan woman Briseis as a war prize to save her from Agamemnon.
 However, out of sensitivity, Achilles largely avoids interacting with Briseis directly because he had killed the men in her family, but she and Patroclus develop a close friendship verging on romance, ultimately settling into a devoted sibling relationship.